Heliciculture: Processing/transforming snails

 Snails can be processed industrially (typically in 'factories') and as a craft (typically in 'kitchens').
 Industrial processing of snails risks significant drop of the snail's quality, and with relatively high loss of material.
-The economies of scale that go with industrial processing, though, allows for profitable compensation.
+The economies of scale that go with industrial processing, though, allow for profitable compensation.
 Processing by individual craftsmanship allows for much lower production, but product quality typically remains high.

 Market developments

 Ukraine

 In 2015, the first snail farm opened in Ukraine.
 Production was, and remains, almost entirely for export, there being no consumer market for snails in the country.
 Production (in tonnes) was: 93 in 2018; 200–300 in 2019; and 1,000 in 2020, when the country had 400 farms.
 Exports were decimated in 2020, however, by lockdowns related to the COVID-19 pandemic.

-United States
+West Africa

-U.S. imports of snails were worth more than $4.5 million in 1995 and came from 24 countries.
-This includes preserved or prepared snails and snails that are live, fresh, chilled, or frozen.
-Major exporters to the U.S. are France, Indonesia, Greece and China.
-The U.S. exported live, fresh, chilled, or frozen snails worth $55,000 to 13 countries; most were shipped to Japan, the Netherlands, and the United Kingdom.
-Individual statistics are not available for U.S. exports of prepared or processed snails from the U.S. Department of Commerce.
+There is a huge demand for snail meat in Western African countries.
+7.9 million kg of snails are consumed in Ivory Coast each year.
+Other countries, such as Ghana, import snails to meet demand.